diambra/docs/content/envs/_index.en.md

 <div style="font-size:20px;">

 Game specific info provide useful details about it.
-They are reported in every game dedicated page, and summarized and described in the table below.
+They are reported in every game-dedicated page, and summarized and described in the table below.

 </div>